browserify/browserify/README.markdown

 arguments are assumed or you can pass in an object to pass along as the second parameter to `fs.watchFile()`.

+### bundle events

+`b` bundles will also emit events.

+#### 'syntaxError', err

+This event gets emitted when there is a syntax error somewhere in the build process.
+If you don't listen for this event, the error will be printed to stderr.

+#### 'bundle'

+In watch mode, this event is emitted when a new bundle has been generated.

 b.bundle()
 ----------